Siddhant/siddhant.github.io/_posts/2025-09-01-sqlite-deployment.md

 ## .gitignore
 ```
-# Ignore any files in dev and prod folders.
+# Ignore any actual database files in dev and prod folders.
 # Though we do want to check in these as empty folders.
 database/db/development/*
 database/db/production/*